DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Good sources of additional information, with our favs on top:

-* Codecademy has an excellent [introduction to Python](http://www.codecademy.com/en/tracks/python).
+* Codecademy has an excellent [Introduction to Python](http://www.codecademy.com/en/tracks/python).
 You run Python in their online environment, which is really helpful when you're starting out.
 It uses Python 2, so the print statement has the form `print x` rather than `print(x)`.
 If we were to recommend one outside resource, this would be it.
 You should think seriously of working your way through it in parallel with this course.
 If you do, stop when you get to Advanced Topics.

 * The official [Python tutorial](\href{https://docs.python.org/3.4/tutorial/introduction.html) is very good.
 It's also a good idea to get used to reading official documentation like this.
 There are times when it's unavoidable.